 Might it be better to simply forego shaving all together and grow out a full beard to cover up your pimples?
 While the bearded look certainly offers a number of benefits to the masculine look, you can find ways to shave while avoiding razor bumps and not disturbing the pimples you are trying to get rid of.

-Below you will find the top three ways to both avoid razor bumps and shave in a way that won’t cause damage to your acne.
+Below you will find the best ways to both avoid razor bumps and shave in a way that won’t cause damage to your acne.

 If you find that a couple of hours after shaving you seem to have more pimples than when before you lathered up with shaving cream, chances are that you are suffering from razor bumps.
 To deal with these pimple-like skin lesions, rub your skin with hydrocortisone cream and witch hazel.